aneeshdurg/pianux/docs/syntax.md

 x and y must be notes.
 Plays an x smoothly transitioning to y.

-## "x->y

-x and y must be notes.
-Plays an x transitioning to y step-wise.

 ## .

 Repeat last command

-## let 'x'=command

-Aliases as command as a variable 'x' where x can be any string that is not already a valid command.

-## unset 'x'

-Removes alias 'x'

 ## Meta Input